 One of the least understood factors affecting energy is greenhouse humidity.

 Humidity is a major issue in greenhouses.
 To deal with high humidity, growers turn to one, or a combination of several methods.

 The most commonly used method is heating and venting.
-The greenhouse is opened up in order to release water vapor and decrease humidity.
+Growers open the greenhouse in order to release water vapor and decrease humidity.
 In a heated greenhouse, this requires re-heating, as the heat escapes as well.
 This is one of the greatest energy consumers in traditional greenhouse growing.

 Like with temperature, growers should know what relative humidity level their crops desire.
 They should also be aware of the humidity and temperature outdoors, in order to decide on the best method and equipment for their needs.

 The capacity of a dehumidifier needs to match the rate of evaporation, or humidity will continue to rise.
 Plant density, radiation, temperature and humidity all affect the rate of water evaporation.

 At DryGair, we ask potential customers to fill out a questionnaire before purchasing our products.
 The questionnaire covers all of the factors described in this article.
 This ensures your dehumidification matches the greenhouse’s needs, in terms of coverage and capacity.